 That return is about so much more than just the job search.
 It’s about reconnecting with family and friends, feeling comfortable in your new community and building connections, creating a different structure for yourself other than the one the military provides, establishing services like doctors and dentists, and simply adjusting to a different pace of life.

 Even for the most confident and strong-willed person, this transition from military to civilian life isn't without its challenges.
 Lindsey Thomas, Owner of Thread Coaching and Consulting, LLC and a former U.S. Navy officer, stresses the importance of having a strong support network around you during this time.
-“It can be a really lonely place.
-We can be really ego-driven and prideful, but I encourage people not to go at this alone.
-There are so many people who want to help you navigate this.”

 Though this time may feel daunting, it’s also exciting, and an opportunity to reflect on what you want the next part of your career—and life as a whole—to look like.

-Determine your motivation and personal values: The most satisfying professional experiences are often the ones that align with our values and why we “get out of bed” every morning.
-Our values workbook can help you determine what’s important to you as you begin your civilian job search—you can use this tool to help you understand your needs, wants, and how you see your values potentially being expressed in your new career.
+This values workbook can help you determine what’s important to you as you begin your civilian job search—you can use this tool to help you understand your needs, wants, and how you see your values potentially being expressed in your new career.
 Not sure how to identify or articulate your values?
-We recommend checking out our free, on-demand video class that explains our career values framework in more detail and helps you determine what you want more of—and less of—as you go through this discovery process.
+We recommend checking out this free, on-demand video class that explains Teal's career values framework in more detail and helps you determine what you want more of—and less of—as you go through this discovery process.

-Reflect on the skills you have—and how they translate: Use our skills workbook to put pen to paper and reflect on the skills you’ve acquired through your military career and how they might translate to your next step.
-Next, identify potential skills—those abilities you haven’t acquired yet, but want to develop or learn.
-If you get stuck here, our free, on-demand video class can help you better understand your natural strengths and acquired skills.
+Reflect on the skills you have—and how they translate: Use this skills workbook to put pen to paper and reflect on the skills you’ve acquired through your military career and how they might translate to your next step.

-Brainstorm your interests: When you find a role that aligns with your skills and interests, you’ll find that you might feel more invested in your job from day to day.
-Our interests workbook can help you identify what you enjoy learning about, things you might be interested in outside of work, and projects you may have enjoyed working on in the past.
-And, our free, on-demand video class can take you through how to align those interests with your skills to easily brainstorm potential career opportunities.
+This interests workbook can help you identify what you enjoy learning about, things you might be interested in outside of work, and projects you may have enjoyed working on in the past.
+And, this free, on-demand video class can take you through how to align those interests with your skills to easily brainstorm potential career opportunities.

-Develop your career pivot strategy: The thought of departing the military, while exciting in some ways, can feel incredibly overwhelming if it’s the only career you’ve ever known.
-It’s important to be patient with yourself during this time, and not feel pressure to take on all of this soul-searching at once.
-It also helps to have a “career pivot strategy”: a series of foundational steps to ensure you’re feeling empowered as you pave a new way forward in your civilian life.
+It also helps to have a “career pivot strategy:” a series of foundational steps to ensure you’re feeling empowered as you pave a new way forward in your civilian life.
 A military transition can take time—everyone's journey is personal and unique, and it's ok if it's not an instantaneous transition into a clear path.
 As we like to say, we don't change careers; we build careers.
 Many careers are non-linear—full of unexpected turns.

-Teal CEO Dave Fano recently created a series of videos to support those making a drastic career change.
+Teal CEO Dave Fano created a series of videos to support those making a drastic career change.
 Not only does it include the skills, interests, and motivation recommendations we discuss above, but it also gives insight into how to identify your work style (important as you’re heading into civilian employment), explore your career options, and more.

 Now that you’ve spent some time determining what you’re looking for as you make the military transition to civilian life, let’s dig into the next step: researching the employment options that will match up with the values, skills, and interests that have come to the surface.